lejon/T-SNE-Java/README.md

 This project is divided into two separate Maven projects, one for the core t-SNE and one for the demos (stand-alone executables that can be run from command line).

-With (parallel) Barnes Hut, T-SNE-Java is now in version v2.1.0, both core and demos.
+With Barnes Hut, T-SNE-Java is now in version v2.1.0, both core and demos.

 Basic command line usage
 ------------------------